CEODemitri/burger-brothers/README.md

 COMPLETE!

 ## TODO
-1. more material icons
+1. fix structure, some h2 skipped, clean styles
-2. more daisy ui
+2. more to the menu
-3. use the carousel for a creative idea. right now i have reviews there but i think i can go bigger.
+3. is the landing page complete?